Asterisk/FreePBX add Listen/Whisper/Barge facilities to your PABX

 exten => _*2245205,n,Hangup

-17 thoughts on “Asterisk/FreePBX add Listen/Whisper/Barge facilities to your PABX”
+17 responses to “Asterisk/FreePBX add Listen/Whisper/Barge facilities to your PABX”

 very nice post. but i am a newbie here to FREEPBX